 Do you use options Greeks when trading?
-Do you wish you could but find it difficult to understand and quantify the Greek’s values?
+Do you wish you could but find it difficult to track and quantify multiple Greek values?

 One of the cool features of bots is the ability to reference properties --such as delta, gamma, theta, and vega-- when automating decisions for existing positions and potential trade opportunities.